abinit/abinit/doc/tutorial/nuc.md

 The first result is the induced magnetic moment, which is a vector--note that it points in the original dipole direction.
 To get the shielding, divide the dipole strength (1), and multiply by (-1) to get the normal NMR sign convention--the result is 554.9~ppm.
-This result is underconverged--the fully converged result, with [ecut]=30, is 552.1~ppm.
-For comparison, the all-electron, wavefunction-based calculation using CCSD(T) of [[cite:Vaara2003relativistic]] yields 551.9, so clearly the present method is capable of excellent accuracy.
+This result is underconverged--the fully converged result, with [[ecut]]=30, is 552.1 ppm.
+For comparison, the all-electron, wavefunction-based calculation using post-Hartree-Fock CCSD(T) of [[cite:Vaara2003relativistic]] yields 551.9 ppm, so clearly the present method is capable of excellent accuracy.
 The second line is the Chern vector [[cite:Ceresoli2006]], that is, the integral of the Berry curvature, which outside of exotic topological insulators, should be zero.
 We include it as a convergence check.
 In this fast test run we obtained
 $-2.5\times 10^{-9}$; in fully converged calculations one would like numbers about 3 orders of magnitude smaller.

 A final detail to note: the induced moment due to the filled core orbitals, is due to what is called the Lamb shielding.
-Usual PAW datasets do not include this value, but you can add it to your input file with the variable [lambsig].
+Usual PAW datasets do not include this value, but you can add it to your input file with the variable [[lambsig]].
 To compute it you must obtain the core wavefunctions, which is a normal option in Atompaw (see [tutorial PAW2](/tutorial/paw2)).
 Then, you can integrate the core wavefunctions to generate the Lamb shielding, through